Saving in the cost of living crisis – 2023 edition

 Christmas

 December has always been a big month for retailers, drawing in shoppers to boost sales.
-However, our research showed cost-conscious consumers were continuing to curb spend over the Christmas period.
-Our latest data shows that, across all regions, only 16% of people claimed to be saving for Christmas 2023.
+However, our research showed that cost-conscious consumers were continuing to curb their spending over the Christmas period.

 Emergency funds